 C. They appreciate your wit and wanted to showcase their own.

 D. They just like to flirt and would be just as happy to do so with a hamster.

 Here’s the deal, wise individual, sure it’s fun to flirt, but what are you playing around with here?
 YOUR HEART (and theirs).
 Momma said, “It’s all fun and games until someone loses an eye!”
 And in flirting, it’s all fun and games until someone loses their confidence or sense of self-worth.
 (And remember, our worth shouldn’t be found in how attractive others find us physically.)

-In “the game of love” where two potential partners spend a first date exchanging vacuous one-liners designed to tease each other while amusing themselves, you establish no relationship by night’s end.
+If you spend a first date exchanging empty flirtatious banter designed to tease each other while entertaining yourselves, you establish no relationship by night’s end.
 Neither party reveals anything nor learns anything significant about the other.
 What a waste.

 Is that what you want from your dating life – a series of scripted soap opera or sitcom episodes that you can tell your friends about? (“I can’t believe they said that!
 Are you serious?!?
 What did you say?!”)
 Or do you want to grow in healthy life-giving relationships?

 Life is short and relationships are precious.
 First, seek to truly get to know people in authentic community.
 Then prayerfully consider taking a specific relationship to the next level.
 You should already be past shallow pick-up lines before you’re ever on your first official date.